 North American biscuits versus European biscuits

 Biscuits in North America refer to baking powder leavened, flaky bun of sorts, served as a side for lunch or dinner.
-The dough for biscuits are most often rolled and cut into squares or rounds before baking, served with meals, in the same way you'd serve bread buns as a side.
+The dough for biscuits is most often rolled and cut into squares or rounds before baking, served with meals, in the same way that you'd serve bread buns as a side.
 They are also used to make breakfast sandwiches and shortcake desserts (like raspberry shortcake or even an ice cream strawberry shortcake).

 These North American biscuits are not to be confused with British and European biscuits, where the term refers to cookies, often shortbread or sablé cookies.
 Remember that "biscuit" is the French term for cookie.
 Here, we are most definitely talking about North American biscuits.

 The biscuit ratio

 Actually, American biscuits resemble scones quite a bit.
 My favourite scone recipes happen to fall pretty close to a 1:2:3 recipe of 1 part fat, 2 parts liquid, and 3 parts flour, by weight.
 And this same ratio apparently works for biscuits, according to Michael Ruhlman (in his book Ratio).

 Turns out homemade biscuits are as easy as 1-2-3 and to make a basic biscuit recipe, that's all you have to remember: a biscuit ratio is 1 part fat, 2 parts liquid, 3 parts flour, by weight.
 It's probably the easiest biscuit recipe to remember!

 How to work with a ratio